123456789_123456789_123456789_123456789_123456789_

 }

-I18n.translate :inbox, count: 2
+I18n.translate "inbox", count: 2

 # => '2 messages'

-I18n.translate :inbox, count: 1
+I18n.translate "inbox", count: 1

 # => 'one message'

-I18n.translate :inbox, count: 0
+I18n.translate "inbox", count: 0

 # => 'no messages'

-The algorithm for pluralizations in :en is as simple as:
+The algorithm for pluralizations in :en is:

 lookup_key = :zero if count == 0 && entry.has_key?(:zero)